robertableson/Woocommerce-display-order-coupon-codes-on-thank-you-page/README.md

 # Woocommerce PHP snippet to display order coupon codes on thank you page

-This is a PHP snippet that let's you easily display all order coupon codes on the thank you page.
+This is a PHP snippet that lets you easily display all order coupon codes on the thank you page.
+You can also easily style the coupon codes with CSS by changing and using the current <code>ra-coupon-code</code> class.

 Source: [Robert Ableson](https://robertableson.com/woocommerce-php-display-order-coupon-codes/)